User Experience in Online Mortgage Banking: The Role of Infrastructure, APIs, and Latency

 The lender who delivers the experience above wins the borrower.
 In a market where 35 percent of repeat buyers select a lender within three days of starting their search, according to industry shopping behavior data, the first lender whose application loads fast and responds instantly often wins the loan before the second lender's branch even returns a phone call.
 Infrastructure is no longer a back-office concern.
 It is the front edge of the lender's competitive position.

-For institutions on ABT's MortgageExchange integration platform, the integration layer absorbs the protocol differences between the LOS, the servicing platform, and the core banking system.
-Instead of three custom point-to-point connectors that each have to be performance-tuned, MortgageExchange routes the traffic through a managed pipeline with consistent latency characteristics.
-The benefit at the UX layer is predictability.
-The borrower-facing portal can rely on one integration partner instead of stacking timeouts across three separate vendors.
+For institutions on ABT's MortgageExchange integration platform, the integration layer absorbs the protocol differences between the LOS, the servicing platform, the core banking system, and the document-management surface.
+Instead of point-to-point connectors that each have to be performance-tuned by the lender's own staff, MortgageExchange routes the traffic through a managed pipeline with consistent latency characteristics.
+The benefit at the UX layer is predictability: the borrower-facing portal can rely on one integration partner instead of stacking timeouts across three or four vendors.
+MortgageExchange supports 40+ mortgage technology systems — including Encompass, Calyx, Mortgage Cadence, Fiserv, Jack Henry, FIS, and Symitar — and uses mortgage-specific business rules to validate, transform, and route loan data.
+The ICE Mortgage Technology December 2026 deadline for migrating Encompass off its legacy software development kit and onto the modern API is a forcing function: every Encompass lender will be measuring LOS API performance through 2026, and MortgageExchange delivers real-time pipeline visibility across LOS, servicing, and core while the migration is underway.

-The infrastructure layer is responsible for keeping all three traffic categories inside a defined latency budget.
-When any one of them exceeds budget, the borrower experiences the symptom even though the underlying problem is in a backend system the borrower never sees.
+The three pillars work together.
+Azure hosts the workload, API Management governs the traffic, and MortgageExchange normalizes the data flow.
+When any one of them is missing the borrower experiences the symptom even though the underlying problem is in a backend system the borrower never sees.

 The Latency Budget at Every Borrower Touchpoint